ryanlintott/SSVEP_keyboard/README.md

 - You can type on a keyboard using EEG signals from an icibici device
 - Two keyboards!
 Y/N and English with next letter preditiction
 - Scalable keyboard keys
-- The app will output a 1Khz tone via the headphone jack to act as a carrier wave for the icibici (if you don't have anything plugged in it will emit the tone from your built-in speakers.
+- The app will output a carrier wave signal (1000 Hz default but 5000 Hz might be the best setting to reduce noise) tone via the headphone jack to act as a carrier wave for the icibici (if you don't have anything plugged in it will emit the tone from your built-in speakers.
 It's annoying but you'll know the tone is being sent out)
-- The app will read a signal from the microphone and display a visual output of the frequecy bands from 940-1060Hz.
+- The app will read a signal from the microphone and display a visual output of the frequecy bands +-60Hz from the carrier signal (default 940-1060 Hz).
 Touch this output to see a larger version of the graph.
-- Frequency bands 1015Hz and 1020Hz are highlighted.
-These represent 15Hz and 20Hz signals from the brain (Look for peaks at these points).
+- Frequency bands relating to the modulated 15Hz and 20Hz brain signals are highlighted.
+(Look for peaks at these points).
-- Use demo signal toggle: Turn this on to play a pre-recorded EEG signal (from my own brain) instead of using the signal from your device
+- Use demo signal toggle: Turn this on to play a pre-recorded EEG signal (from my own brain) instead of using the signal from your device.
+This will only work correctly when the carrier signal is set to 1000 Hz.
 - Difference visualiser
   - The difference between the values of the peaks at 15Hz and 20Hz is displayed on the bottom of the screen.
   - The white dot displays the current difference.